tomokawaguchi/google-api-books-app-/README.md

 - The results are by default displayed with grid style but you can also switch to list style.
 - Upon click on each book card, the modal shows up with the further details of the clicked book.
 - A load more button below the list of results triggers additional books data to be fetched.
 The app is set to fetch 12 books per load.

+## Refection
+This project was the frist react app that I have built through Nology course.
+The project enabled me to have a better undestanding of React components life cycle, the power of React Virtual DOM and state management with React Hoocks such as `useState()` and `useEffect()`.